 Noduality, called Advaita-Vedanta in the East, says that everything in the Universe is part of the One Spirit, which is everywhere.
 Everything is an inseparable and indivisible part of this One Spirit.

-The meaning of nonduality is – “not two” – or non-separation”.
+The meaning of nonduality is – “not two” – “non-separation”.

-This philosophy also says that the world is an illusion, created by the mind and the play of the five senses, which make us regard other people, the world, and everything in it, as real, and as separate from us.
+This philosophy also says that the world is an illusion, created by the mind and the play of the five senses.
+This illusion, makes us look at other people, the world, and everything in it, as real, and as separate from us.
 This illusion makes us think that the world is made of an endless number of different, separate units.

 For someone not familiar with this philosophy, it might sound strange, but once understood, it can completely change one’s attitude and perspective about life.

 Imagine a state, in which you are aware of your Oneness with the Universe, enjoying a state of bliss and inner peace, but at the same time acting and functioning normally in your day-to-day life.